The Huernia plant (life saver plant) is one of the most unusual groups of succulents. The Huernia cactus produces alien-looking five-lobed flowers.

 There are several issues to consider when cultivating varieties of Huernia plants.

-- First, ensure that the plant doesn’t get overwatered as this leads to rot.
+- First, ensure that the plant doesn’t get overwatered, leading to rot.

 - The rot typically starts at the base of the plant and spreads to the stems, causing them to collapse.